irrdnet/irrd/docs/development/storage.rst

   also logged in the IRRd logfile.

-The difference between `serial_newest_mirror` and `serial_newest_journal` is that the former refers to the serial numbers that were seen, and the latter refers specifically to the local journal.
+The difference between `serial_newest_mirror` and `serial_newest_journal` is that the former refers to the serial numbers in the remote mirror's journal, and the latter refers to the local journal.
+These may be different, e.g. due to changes in RPKI status.

 .. note::
     There is no guarantee that all NRTM operations between